Why do we think Guston made paintings like these? This becomes a question, too, about how we are compelled, how we respond.

 So when the 1960s came along I was feeling split, schizophrenic.
 The [Vietnam] war, what was happening to America, the brutality of the world.
 What kind of man am I, sitting at home, reading magazines, going into a frustrated fury about everything—and then going into my studio to adjust a red to a blue.

 Or, say, painting glimpses of himself, of the darkness in which he felt bound?
-Or we might think of his Abstract paintings as Rorschach-ish images that, in denying or only hinting at significance and meaning, awaken our longing for it?
-Rorschach-ish images made by an artist caught—by childhood trauma, or a desire to live comfortably? the art market? the media?—in the possibility that he might be an enigma, and that this could be enough for him to live on and others to feed off?
+Or we can think of his Abstract paintings as Rorschach-ish images that, in denying or only hinting at significance and meaning, awaken our longing for it?
+Rorschach-ish images made by an artist caught—by childhood trauma, or a desire to live comfortably? the art market? the media?—in the possibility of being an enigma, and that this could be enough for him to live on and others to feed off?

 As I have worked on the present text, McCarthyism has come to seem, increasingly, an answer to my question about why these particular paintings.
 The art historian Stella Paul has written that the Abstract Expressionists were looking to make work “redolent of social responsibility yet free of . . . explicit politics.”